Lasty120/AI-Task-Manager-Bot/README.md

 - All tokens (Telegram, Groq, LLM provider, Notion) are read exclusively from environment variables.
 - The database connection for each Update is wrapped in a transaction — if an unhandled exception occurs in a handler, changes are automatically rolled back, protecting against partially applied operations.

-> **Note:** if, during development, you ever committed or shared files like `test.py` / `script.py` / `result.txt` containing real keys or tokens, make sure to revoke those keys in the corresponding services and generate new ones — even if the files themselves are now covered by `.gitignore`.

 ---